Using the HYPR Device Manager

 Registering a New Device

-To register or “pair” a new device, click the icon for the type of device you want and follow the instructions on the screen.
+To register or create a new "pair" click the icon for the method you want and follow the instructions on the screen.

-Note that the options for pairing security keys and computers may not appear; if you expect to see these, make sure FIDO2 settings have been configured correctly.
+Options for pairing security keys and computers may not appear; if you expect to see these, make sure FIDO2 Settings have been configured correctly.
 This task is performed by an administrator through the HYPR Control Center.

 Any devices you pair here are only for logins that use the email address shown in the upper right of the screen.